pac4j/spring-webmvc-pac4j/README.md

 ---

-### 6) Logout (`ApplicationLogoutController`)
+### 6) Logout (`LogoutController`)

-You can log out the current authenticated user using the `ApplicationLogoutController`.
+The `LogoutController` can handle:

+- the local logout by removing the pac4j profiles from the session (it can be used for the front-channel logout from the identity provider in case of a central logout)
+- the central logout by calling the identity provider logout endpoint.

 It has the following behaviour:

+1) If the `localLogout` property is `true`, the pac4j profiles are removed from the web session (and the web session is destroyed if the `killSession` property is `true`)
-1) after logout, the user is redirected to the url defined by the `url` request parameter if it matches the `logoutUrlPattern`

-2) or the user is redirected to the `defaultUrl` if it is defined

-3) otherwise, a blank page is displayed.
+2) A post logout action is computed as the redirection to the `url` request parameter if it matches the `logoutUrlPattern` or to the `defaultUrl` if it is defined or as a blank page otherwise

+3) If the `centralLogout` property is `true`, the user is redirected to the identity provider for a central logout and then optionally to the post logout redirection URL (if it's supported by the identity provider and if it's an absolute URL).
+If no central logout is defined, the post logout action is performed directly.

 The following properties are available:

-1) `pac4j.applicationLogout.defaultUrl` (optional): the default logout url if no `url` request parameter is provided or if the `url` does not match the `logoutUrlPattern` (not defined by default)
+1) `pac4j.logout.defaultUrl` (optional): the default logout url if no `url` request parameter is provided or if the `url` does not match the `logoutUrlPattern` (not defined by default)

-2) `pac4j.applicationLogout.logoutUrlPattern` (optional): the logout url pattern that the `url` parameter must match (only relative urls are allowed by default).
+2) `pac4j.logout.logoutUrlPattern` (optional): the logout url pattern that the `url` parameter must match (only relative urls are allowed by default)

+3) `pac4j.logout.localLogout` (optional): whether a local logout must be performed (`true` by default)

+4) `pac4j.logout.centralLogout` (optional): whether a central logout must be performed (`false` by default).

-The `ApplicationLogoutController` must be defined by class scanning to be available on the `/logout` url:
+The `LogoutController` must be defined by classpath scanning to be available on the `/logout` url:

 #### Spring context file: